Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 It would be dishonest to say Vaseline is bad.
 It is genuinely good at occluding skin, and there are real situations where pure occlusion is exactly what you need:

 If you have been using Vaseline for any of those reasons, you are using it correctly.
 The right tool for the job is the right tool.
+The question is whether it's the right tool for everyday skincare.

 In 2022 and 2023, a TikTok-driven trend called "slugging" — applying petroleum jelly to the face overnight as the final step of a skincare routine — went viral.
 The premise is that the occlusive layer locks in whatever serums or moisturizers you applied earlier, maximizing their effect over the eight hours you sleep.